JELGT2011/Wizards-Of-Dos/README.txt

-The submissions should follow these guidelines:
+﻿The submissions should follow these guidelines:

 a) ZIP file name: <teamname>_final.zip Wizards_of_Dos_final.zip